aitrioant/symfony-starter-kit/README.md

 ### Application Tests

-- Validate use case behavior
+- Validate use case behaviour
 - Infrastructure replaced by fakes or stubs
 - AI mocked at the port level

 ### Result

-Tests focus on **behavior and intent**, not implementation details — a common weakness in many codebases.
+Tests focus on **behaviour and intent**, not implementation details — a common weakness in many codebases.

 ---

-## 📦 Technology Stack
+## Technology Stack

 - **PHP 8+**
 - **Symfony**
 - **Doctrine ORM** (infrastructure layer)
 - **PHPUnit**
-- **Hexagonal Architecture**
-- **AI provider via adapter (e.g. OpenAI)**

 ---

-## 🚀 Why This Project Exists
+## Why this repository exists

-Many Symfony projects start clean but degrade over time due to:

-- Tight coupling
-- Framework-driven design
-- Unclear business boundaries

-This starter kit demonstrates how to:

-- Keep complexity under control
-- Add features without fear
-- Integrate modern tools (AI) responsibly
-- Build backends that age well
+This project exists mainly as:

+- A personal reference
+- A discussion piece for technical interviews
+- A starting point for real projects

 ---

-## 🎯 Ideal Use Cases
+## Ideal Use Cases

 This project is relevant if you are building: